-Figure 12.8: Scatter plot and Ranked Half Absolute Relative Deviation plot of lead data for course reject duplicate Flame & Moth samples
+Figure 12.85: Scatter plot of lead data for coarse reject duplicate Flame & Moth samples

-Time series plots for standard reference materials, PB131, PM1123, PM1127, PM1128, and PM1133, can be found in Appendix A, Figures A1 to A8.
-Only two samples of standard reference material PM1130 were submitted to the laboratories during 2011 and the results for these are not shown on time series plots.
-This standard returned low values for silver (within three standard deviations) and expected values for gold.
-Standard reference material PM1127 consistently returned low values with two of the samples returning values greater than three standard deviations from the expected value.
-Batches containing these failed standards were resubmitted for analysis at ALS and the new assays were used for the resource estimates.
+Time series plots for standard reference materials, PB131, PB137, PM1123, PM1128, and PM1133, can be found in Appendix A, Figures A1 to A8.
+Only four samples of PM1127, and three of PM1130 have been submitted to the laboratories and the results for these are not shown on time series plots.
+Standard reference material PM1127 consistently returned low values with two of the samples returning values greater than three standard deviations from the expected value even after re-assay, while values for PM1130 were either at or within the 2SD range.